- What They're Saying

 In 2009 he formed a joint venture label with Nettwerk Music Group whose first album by recording artist Molly Jenson was released in partnership with Sony Music.
 Joseph began work in the studio while still in college as coordinating producer on the first of two dozen albums by various pop and rock artists.
 Later he began producing music for corporate clients like Ford, Nissan, Honda, Canon and others.
 He supervised the international distribution of over 100 records into the Japanese market by artists including Chevelle, Sixpence None The Richer, Mozart, Jon Gibson and others.
 In 2003 he produced the inspired-by soundtrack for The Passion of The Christ for which he received a GMA Music Award.
 In 2010 he produced the BJ Thomas “Walk On” for the film Doonby and in 2014 produced Megadeth frontman Dave Mustaine’s rendition of The Star Spangled Banner for the film America.

 by B.J.
 Thomas

 Mr. Joseph and his team of experts are frequently sought after for consulting services on a variety of media and business projects.
-As a media strategist and marketing expert, Joseph has guided companies like Walden Media, Internet Business Systems, Safeworlds and many others.
 With expertise in providing media strategy and public relations assistance, Mr. Joseph has led marketing campaigns for films, media projects and corporations.
 For more information or to schedule a consultation, please contact us.

 What They're Saying